vernisaz/simhttp/README.md

 ## How to compare it to miniserve
 If you didn't check [miniserve](https://github.com/svenstaro/miniserve/tree/master) yet, then do it now.
 More likely you will be satisfied with it.
  Major difference of the _TRWS_ that it can be extended by CGI scripts and CGI websocket endpoints.
-For example, I released TOTP with web interface, I couldn't do without _simhttp_.
+For example, I implemented [TOTP](https://github.com/vernisaz/simtotp) with web interface, I couldn't do without _simhttp_.

 ## Status
 Current version is SimHTTP/1.22b55.
 It's still early beta version.